 There are many statutory and regulatory requirements which must be met before the prosecution can introduce your breath alcohol results as evidence against you.
 Simply put, the Inxolyzer functions by shooting infrared light from Point A to Point B. According to the government, the only molecule that will absorb this particular spectrum of infrared light is ethanol (this is heavily disputed).
 Thus, the more infrared light that is absorbed between Point A and Point B, the higher your BAC.
 Seems simple, right?
 Not so fast.
 The Intoxilyzer is riddled with problems.

-Edward Cooley is one of very few attorneys in Kentucky to be a member of the National College for DUI Defense.
-Each of our attorneys attend National Association of Criminal Defense Attorneys (NACDL) seminars in Nevada regarding new, cutting edge defenses to Driving Under the Influence charges.
-DUI cases are especially complex because they require an understanding of both scientific and legal processes.
+Edward Cooley is one of the very top DUI attorneys in Kentucky to be a member of the National College for DUI Defense.
+Each of our attorneys attends National Association of Criminal Defense Attorneys (NACDL) seminars in Nevada regarding new, cutting-edge defenses to Driving Under the Influence charges.
+DUI Alcohol cases are especially complex because they require an understanding of both scientific and legal processes.
 If you want your case thoroughly evaluated and vigorously defended, contact us at 859-258-2697 to speak with an attorney about your DUI charge.